tonandr/ymc/README.md

 ## 4. Conclusion

 Yet, there is a bug, so it should be debugged.
 The SCADA data of this contest isn’t available.
-To test this model, I will enhance this model with open SCADA datasets.
+I will enhance this model with open SCADA datasets.

 ## Reference
 ### [1] Niko Mittelmeier and Martin Kuhn, 2018.
 Determination of optimal wind turbine alignment into the wind and detection of alignment changes with SCADA data.